sujeevraja/dotvim/README.md

 - syntastic: requires `JShint` to be installed as a global node module using NodeJS for javascript files.
-This is not a necessity, as it just doesn't do any checking in javascript files if JShint is not isntalled.
+This is not a necessity, as it just doesn't do any checking in javascript files if JShint is not installed.

+- vim-signature: requires vim to be compiled with `+signs` (this was done by default and did not require any recompilation on a mac).

 The best way to do this is to build vim from source.
 If that can't be done, just remove the neocomplete and jedi-vim folders from the bundle directory.